Triple Major

 For many upperclassmen in high school, you are still choosing your major.
 One decision is hard enough.
 But for some of you, that future plan even includes considering double or even triple majoring!
 A motivated student can graduate from college within three years by completing one major, but many students still opt to double or even triple major instead.
 How does majoring in more than one subject actually work?
 How difficult is it to triple major?

-What exactly is a double or triple major?
+What exactly is a triple or double major in college?

 “A double major is where you major in two subjects heading towards the same degree.
 For example, you could major in anthropology and literature to head toward a Bachelor of Arts.
 This differs from a dual degree, where a student studies two majors that result in two totally different degrees, such as theater and biology, which would result in a Bachelor of Fine Arts and a Bachelor of Science respectively.”